jelias/jelias.github.io/things-ive-learned.md

 -   You're gonna get critique from people that you don't want to hear.
 Take a moment to sulk and then suck it up and listen to them, they're probably right.
 -   Keep creating.
 -   Be critical of "solving problems", blanket statements usually have large blind spots—_whom_ are you really solving problems for?
 Have you considered what problems your design response could be creating?
 -   Progress can be super abstract and extremely intangible.
 Remember that.
-Figure out the end game, help things might click into place.
-But remember to check your pace or you'll tire out in the first half.
+Figure out the end game, it will help things click into place.
--
+- Remember to check your pace or you'll tire out in the first half.
 {{end}}